Classes and objects,Object oriented programming terminology & Function Overloading

 Creating a Class:

-keyword, followed by the class name.
+In Python, you define a class using the class keyword, followed by the class name.
 Conventionally, class names are written in CamelCase (each word starts with a capital letter).

 2. Creating Instance Objects